melkarmo/GameOfLife/README.md

 This project is a Java implementation of a Conway's game of life.

-The code makes use of multi-threading to compute simultaneously the cells' states of the 4 divisions of the panel.
+The code makes use of multi-threading to compute simultaneously the cells' states by dividing the display panel into 4 equal areas.

 *Environment :* NetBeans IDE 8.2, JDK 1.8, SWING